microcmsio/react-hooks-use-modal/README.md

 A function to close modal.

 `isOpenBool`
-A boolean to know the state wether modal is open or not
+A boolean to know the state whether modal is open or not.

 `domNode`
 Optional.